yarajehadrabaya/js-course-task-1/README.md

-# Project Name:Nike Landing Page
+# Project Name: First task js
 ### What is the goal of this website?
 For this Exercise,
 we will be working with the users object containing information about different users.